Your response helps us make our online experience better to provide content that is specific to your role.

 In Northern France, near Lille, lies the town of Courcelles-lès-Lens.
 Its population had outgrown the local library, so in an effort to accommodate the needs of its new citizens, the local government put out a call for architects to reimagine the site of an abandoned supermarket and transform it into a modern media library.
 The resulting structure is a sleek, modern companion to French provincial town life.

 Elevate RubberGard EPDM 1.5 mm

-With a life expectancy of more than 50 years, RubberGard EPDM membranes have an excellent resistance to UV rays and ozone.
-Their elasticity, greater than 300%, is a guarantee of flexibility, allowing the membrane to accommodate the eventual movements of the building and the temperature fluctuations.
+With a life expectancy of more than 50 years, RubberGard EPDM has an excellent resistance to UV rays, ozone and heat aging.
+Its elasticity, greater than 300%, is a guarantee of flexibility, allowing the membrane to accommodate the eventual movements of the building and the temperature fluctuations.

 |02||PIR insulation MAS|

 EPDM is the most future-proof roofing solution when it comes to sustainability, performance and design freedom.
 Learn more about the role it played within this project and many others by discovering its benefits.